francisco-com-au/core-pipeline/bootstrap/README.md

 <details>
     <summary>click to expand</summary>

-This step will configure the project `gcp-fran-root` created on the previous step.
+This step will configure the project `gcp-ab-root` created on the previous step.
 This project will be an admin zone and will serve as a host for:
 - `[deprecated: using Pulumi now]` ~~Bucket to store the Terraform state files to deploy Infrastructure as Code.~~
 - `[deprecated: using Pulumi now]` ~~Terraform service account with permissions at the organisation level to create/delete resources.~~
 - `core-pipeline` service account.
 This permission will be used by the Core Pipeline to deploy org level stuff.
 As such it has very sensitive permissions.